saumywasntthere/Schrodinger-s-Equation/README.md

 # Graph for Quantum Mechanics Simulator

 This is the code for a graph of a video I uploaded on YouTube.
-URL: <Hasnt't been uploaded yet>
+URL: https://youtu.be/m_feFYcGOpY